 What is Plantar Fasciitis?

 Plantar Fasciitis is a painful stabbing pain that occurs in the plantar fascia which is the ligament that connects your heel and toes.
 The pain most commonly occurs nearest the heel and is the result of too much strain on the ligament often coming from supination.

 There are other causes of pain in this area that affect the ligament including Ledderhose Disease which is linked to Depuytren's Contracture that occurs in the hand ligaments.
 Ledderhose is the thickening of the tissue in and around the plantar fascia and is often associated with plantar fasciitis.
-The causes are not the same.
+The causes are not the same however.